-This page contains a set of concepts and interesting findings I’ve performed during my investigation about C++20 modules.
+This page contains a set of concepts and interesting findings I’ve discovered during my investigation about C++20 modules.

 Expect this page to change a lot over these days as I learn more!